top of page

 Chandratal, or the Moon Lake, is the final reward on most Spiti routes.
 After days of dust, altitude, and winding roads, this still blue lake feels unreal.

-The water reflects the sky, the silence is overwhelming, and there’s nothing between you and nature — no buildings, no noise, no distractions.
+The water reflects the sky, the silence is overwhelming, and there’s nothing between you and nature.
+No buildings, no noise, no distractions.
 It’s just you, the lake, and a vast sense of peace.

 Bonus: Mudh Village – The Last Settlement in Pin Valley